phase2/grunt-drupal-tasks/CONFIG.md

 }
 ```

-**serve.profile**: The profile to use with the drush:liteinstall task.
+**profile**: The profile to use with the drush:liteinstall task.
 Defaults
-to `standard` and may be overridden with `--profile` when the command is run.
+to `standard` and may be overridden with the environment variable `GDT_INSTALL_PROFILE`.
+with `--profile` when the command is run.
 WARNING: drush:liteinstall is an internal task and is likely to be deprecated in
 a future release.